Life in the Intensive Care Unit

 In a context where patients are often unconscious and must undergo many tests on a regular basis, it could be easy to lose sight of the fact that they are human beings and not just cases.
 That’s why the intensive care team feels it is its duty to behave with the utmost respect towards patients and their families, day in and day out.

 “Every patient we treat is someone’s parent, sibling, child or friend.
 We must never forget that.
 It’s why we talk to patients on a regular basis, even if they’re unresponsive.
 By talking to them and explaining the treatment we’re using or the exams they’ll have to undergo, we’re giving them back some of their dignity.”

 Work in the ICU is always teamwork.
 Because the nurses know that days on the unit are long and sometimes strenuous, they’ve developed a true sense of camaraderie.
-Together, they share the moments of joy, but also those of sorrow.
-Their dedication to providing vital care is faultless and for that, we thank them.
+Together, they share moments of joy, but also those of sorrow.
+Their dedication to providing vital care is limitless and for that, we thank them.